Debate On ICE Protests, Immigration, And Israel vs Iran!

 I'm talking about civilians.

-Um what do you have to say for the future and what it looks like?
+What do you have to say for the future and what it looks like?

-Because you you're pretty well educated on that.
+Because you're pretty well educated on that.

-But like Yeah, well, I mean, mass immigration is a problem.
+But like, yeah, well, I mean, mass immigration is a problem.

-Um Los Angeles has been on fire, they can't barely get it under control.
+They can't barely get it under control.

 And the reality is the ugly part is the United States has an identity, right?